autocrypt/autocrypt/doc/level1.rst

 * ``state``: a quad-state: ``nopreference``, ``mutual``, ``reset``, or ``gossip``.

-How this information is managed and used is covered in :ref:`peer-state-management`.
+How this information is managed and used is covered in :ref:`peer-data-management`.

 .. _own-state: